After 3 years on Manifold as an anonymous account, I've decided to reveal my identity to get better predictions on a major life decision.

 I think the Moving Papa guy will have plenty of work for me if I want it so I'm not worried about running out of money.
 I have about $10k in savings but paying back my grandparents (who are paying my uni) for the half of the tuition (total per term is ~$10k so I lose $5k) they would've lost this term will cut into that.

-It seems like from everything I'm hearing the job market for software developers is really bad at the amount and is probably only getting worse.
+It seems like from everything I'm hearing the job market for software developers is really bad at the moment and is probably only getting worse.
 My parents seem to think I'm exempt somehow from this trend since I have more skills and experience than many do but I'm not sure if this is just motivated reasoning or actually makes sense.
 Ergo the opportunity cost is low.

 Despite the theoretical logic of how university doesn't take that much time so the opportunity cost is low, in practice, I find that it makes it very hard to focus on the bug bounties for example.
 Especially since I'm also working a ton on that SaaS project.